Intel-PA/Intel-PA.github.io/static/kavi/progress/2022-05-29_kavi_progress.md

 ## What I'll do next

+* Find a more suitable character model asset for the 3d avatar - current one is a bit too unprofessional
 * Prepare for the major review by creating a presentation and revising the material submitted in the review documentation
 * Write dataset code to process the CMU-MOSEI dataset.
 It is a large audiovisual dataset of around 117GB and needs preprocessing to be used as input to the vision transformer,